|Photo by lecreusois from Pexels|

 There are many ways to respond to this question and the apparent intent behind it.
 One would be to point out that virtually all today's high-profile atheists devote considerable time attempting to understand religion and persons who actually believe in religious doctrines.
-Sam Harris, Daniel Dennett, and Richard Dawkins are among the first names that come to mind.
-If prominent atheists often address religion, why should the topic somehow be off limits or irrelevant to average atheists?
+Sam Harris, Daniel Dennett, and Richard Dawkins are among the names that come to mind.
+If prominent atheists often address religion, why should the topic somehow be off limits or irrelevant to the rest of us?
 My suspicion, of course, is that most of the people asking me this question have never heard of Harris, Dennett, or Dawkins.
-Perhaps I am among the first atheist they have encountered.
+Perhaps I am the first atheist they have encountered.

 Another type of response is to point out that atheists are a small (but growing) minority in the United States surrounded by a large Christian majority.
 In a situation like this, the minority ignores the majority at its peril.
 We atheists strive to understand religious believers and their beliefs because our political survival depends on it.
 In fact, if some Christians were to get their way, we might need to say that our actual survival depends on it without the political qualifier!
 Because we are surrounded by people who believe outrageous things, we seek to understand those things.
 We may also seek to change them, but understanding is an important prerequisite.
 When Christians are puzzled at this line of reasoning, I often ask them to imagine themselves as a tiny minority of White people living among a large population of African Americans who held all the political power in the group.
 In such a situation, would they not seek to understand African American culture just a bit?